 All nominations will be reviewed by the Awards and Honors Committee.
-Awards and honors recipients will be recognized at the 2022 Annual Conference: Source Forward.
+Awards and honors recipients will be recognized in a virtual ceremony after the 2023 Annual Conference.

 Please provide as much supporting documentation as possible; you can upload up to (10) documents through the submission site.
 These could include the nominee’s bio or resume, published magazine or journal articles, presentations, other commendations, and previous awards and honors the nominee has received.